ishaq88/flipkart-product-reviews-sentiment-analysis/README.md

 # DecisePrecise

-## This app analysis the reviews from the flipkart product pages and give sentiment scores
+## This app analyzes the reviews from the flipkart product pages and give sentiment scores

 Tech-Stack : Python, Torch, Huggingface-Transformers , flask